Roll20/roll20-api-scripts/ConditionTracker/DEVELOPERS.md

 If behavior changes for a release:

-1. Update `script.json` version.
-2. Update `package.json` version.
+1. Set the target version: `npm run set-version -- <version>` (updates `script.json` and `package.json` together).
-3. Update `CHANGELOG.md`.
+2. Update `CHANGELOG.md`.
-4. Run `npm run build`.
+3. Run `node scripts/build.mjs` (bypasses the auto-bump so the version you set is used).
-5. Confirm output appears in the new version folder.
+4. Confirm output appears in the new version folder.

 ## Source File Guide